How To Rejuvenate Your Sweaters

-.
-While it's satisfying to clean your bedroom closet, it's extra satisfying to to repair any damaged contents within
+We talk a lot about organizing and keeping things tidy.
+While it’s satisfying to clean your bedroom closet, it’s extra satisfying to to repair any damaged contents within that closet.

 What You Need To Remove Pills

 1. Gather all the sweaters that need fixing so you can blast them out together.

 2. Lightly drag the brick over the sweater to remove pills.
 (It’s sort of like a pumice stone for your knits.)
 A ball of fuzz will start to accumulate.

 3. Only go over areas that need it which usually include areas that rub together like insides of sleeves.

 A needle, crochet hook or a seam ripper.